The Local Guys Logo

 Class II appliances are appliances that have double insulation.
 They are distinguished by their double-square symbol or a square-within-a-square symbol.
 The double insulation serves as an additional layer of protection against electrical hazard or electrocution.

-Class II appliances are electrical appliances that provide protection against electric shock without relying on an earth connection.
+Class II appliances offer protection against electric shock and, once tested, can be issued electrical compliance certificates to confirm they meet regulatory standards.
 These appliances have double insulation or reinforced insulation to provide an additional layer of protection.

 Examples of Class II appliances include certain types of power tools, audio equipment, small kitchen appliances, lamps, and some medical devices.
 The following may be also classified as class II appliances as long as they have double insulation.